Michael High School, Kurla

 Michael High School is located in Kurla, a suburb of Mumbai, India.
 It prepares students for the Secondary School Leaving Certificate examinations conducted by the Maharashtra State Board of Secondary and Higher Secondary Education.
+The institution has also operated a junior college, known as Marceline Junior College of Arts, Science and Commerce.

 Location

 Michael high school is situated on Pipe line Road, off Lal Bahadur Shastri Marg, opposite state Bank of India in Kurla (West), 2.5 km from Kurla railway station and 2.0 km from Vidyavihar railway station (west).
 This school is very close to the popular Phoenix Market City Mumbai.

 Awards and achievements

 On 10th Annual Awards ceremony the Principal Mrs Jean Moses Gomes was awarded with the title 'Educationist of the year by the Mobai gaothan panchayat (MGP).
 In 2015 the school has been awarded as 'Best school of the year' by Tata Power for club enerji programme.

+Mrs. Jean Moses Gomes received the National Award for Teachers in 2012.
+Daijiworld reported that she received the award at Vigyan Bhawan in New Delhi from President Pranab Mukherjee and identified her as principal of C.E.S.
+Michael High School and Marceline Junior College.